metrocoindev/fearless-web/README.md

-# Fearless — The Wallet for the Decentralized Future
+# Fearless Wallet — The DeFi Wallet for the Future
-Fearless is a mobile wallet designed for the Kusama network, with support on iOS and Android platforms.
-The best user experience, fast performance, and secure storage for your accounts.
-Coming soon.
+Fearless Wallet is a mobile wallet designed for the decentralized future on the Kusama and Polkadot networks, with support on iOS and Android platforms.
+The best UX, fast performance, and secure accounts storage.

 ![Sample](fearless-share-image.jpg)